czi-catalystproject/hub-champion-training/episodes/access_hub.md

 :::{card}
 KEY POINTS
 ^^^
-- As a Hub Champion your main tool is JupyterHub.
+- A Hub Champion decides who has access to the hub.
-- You have control over who has access to your Hub
+- Hub access is controlled with GitHub Organizations and Teams.
-- A Hub in a cloud is just a computer
+- Owners of GitHub Organizations can invite users to it, as well as add and remove users to and from a special GitHub Team to grant access.

 :::